espressif/developer-portal/content/pages/contribution-guide/asciinema-casts/index.md

 ## Overview

-You can easily embed asciinema casts on the Developer Portal. asciinema allows you to record terminal sessions using a lightweight text-based format.
+[asciinema](https://asciinema.org/) allows you to record terminal sessions using a lightweight text-based format.
+You can easily embed asciinema casts on the Developer Portal.

 ### Notable features